Realtime search for compact binary mergers in Advanced LIGO and Virgo's third observing run using PyCBC Live: New methods for the third observing run

 where $N$ is the number of detectors that can generate double coincidences at the time of the candidate.
 If multiple instrument pairs generate coincident candidates from the same transient, we select the candidate having the lowest false-alarm rate.
 If tied, we select the candidate with the largest ranking statistic value.

-Then, using the same template which caused the selected candidate, we calculate the signal-to-noise ratio (SNR) time series for the remaining detectors, which we call \emph{followup} detectors, and then use this time series to obtain a p-value for each followup detector.
+Then, using the template of the selected candidate, we calculate the signal-to-noise ratio (SNR) time series for the remaining detectors, which we call \emph{followup} detectors, and then use this time series to obtain a p-value for each followup detector.
 Assuming a plane GW traveling at the speed of light, and using the arrival times estimated at detectors $A$ and $B$, an \emph{on-source} time interval of possible arrival times is determined at each followup detector.
 The maximum SNR within the on-source interval is identified.
 Next, $150$\,s of data immediately before the on-source window, called \emph{off-source} data, are segmented into $N_{\rm off}$ intervals of the same duration as the on-source data (Figure~\ref{fig:followuppvalue}).
 The maximum SNR in each off-source interval is calculated, and the number $M_{\rm off}$ of off-source intervals having a SNR larger than the on-source SNR is used to compute the p-value,

 where $C$ labels the followup detector(s).
 This is the probability of producing a SNR as large as the one observed under the assumption that detector $C$'s data contains only noise.
-Such a p-value is produced for each followup detector $p_C$, $p_D$\ldots: these p-values are then combined with the triggering two-detector false-alarm rate $\mathcal{F}_{AB}$ using an adaptation of Fisher's method \citep{Fisher1970}.
-We obtain a p-value for the triggering coincidence as
+Such a p-value is produced for each followup detector ($p_C$, $p_D$\ldots).
+In addition, we obtain the p-value for the original double-coincident candidate as

-$T_{\rm live} = 4.38$\,hr (0.005\,yr) is a fiducial livetime used to convert false-alarm rates to p-values.
+where $T_{\rm live} = 4.38$\,hr (0.005\,yr) is a fiducial livetime used to convert false-alarm rates to p-values.
 Its value is close to the amount of single-detector data stored for background computation, and also close to the minimum inverse false-alarm rate required for uploading a candidate to GraceDB.
 The two-detector p-value $p_{AB}$ is then combined with the followup detector p-value $p_C$ using an adaptation of Fisher's method \citep{FisherBook}:

 where $\mathcal{P}(\cdot,\cdot)$ is the regularized gamma function.
 (For more than one followup detector, our algorithm performs this combination iteratively.)
 Next, we convert back to a false-alarm rate,